dell/omnia/docs/source/Troubleshooting/knownissues.rst

 2. Open all ports required by BeeGFS: 8008, 8003, 8004, 8005 and 8006

-3. Check the `support matrix for RHEL or Rocky <../Overview/SupportMatrix/OperatingSystems/index.html>`_ to verify your set-up.
+3. Check the [support matrix for RHEL or Rocky](../Support_Matrix/Software/Operating_Systems) to verify your set-up.

 4. For further insight into the issue, check out ``/var/log/beegfs-client.log`` on nodes where the BeeGFS client is running.